storesafe/cordova-sqlite-evmax-build-free/README.md

 ## About this plugin version

-Super-premium enterprise version with additional performance and stability improvements for Android, iOS, ~~and macOS,~~ including workarounds for super-large INSERT transactions and SELECT results on Android - with limited extra features (missing pre-populated database support), using the `before_plugin_install` hook to fetch the sqlite3 component dependencies from <https://github.com/brodybits/cordova-sqlite-evmax-free-dependencies-dev>.
+Super-premium enterprise version with additional performance and stability improvements for Android, iOS, ~~and macOS,~~ including workarounds for super-large INSERT transactions and SELECT results on Android - with limited extra features (missing pre-populated database support)

 <!-- FUTURE TBD critical bug notices for this plugin version -->